 Focused Ultrasound Therapy

-Focused ultrasound is an early-stage, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients who are infected or who are at risk for infection because of foreign bodies (FB) that are present in their body.
+Focused ultrasound is a rapidly evolving, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients who are infected or who are at risk for infection because of foreign bodies (FB) that are present in their body.
 Infectious agents can infect FB or can produce biofilms that coat the surface of the FB and allow adherence of the infection to the biofilm, either of which can cause serious adverse impact to the patient.
 This novel technology focuses beams of ultrasound energy precisely and accurately on targets deep in the body without damaging surrounding normal tissue.

 How it Works